maxprilutskiy/maxprilutskiy/README.md

 ### Hey, I'm Max! 👋

+✨ Now: Building cool stuff at [@Enprimal](https://github.com/enprimal) <br>
-👨‍💻 Engineering Manager of Channel Experience at [@Typeform](https://github.com/Typeform/) <br>
+👨‍💻 Past: Engineering at [@Typeform](https://github.com/Typeform/) <br>
 🇪🇸 Barcelona, Spain <br>

 ### What I'm working on 👨‍💻

-⌨️ GitHub Action that generates a report from the recent code changes and posts it on Slack/Discord - [Change Report](https://github.com/maxprilutskiy/change-report)
+* GitHub Action that generates a report from the recent code changes and posts it on Slack/Discord - [Change Report](https://github.com/maxprilutskiy/change-report)
-⌨️ A list of free tools to build side-projects faster - [Awesome Side Project](https://github.com/maxprilutskiy/awesome-side-project) <br>
+* A list of free tools to build side-projects faster - [Awesome Side Project](https://github.com/maxprilutskiy/awesome-side-project) <br>

 ### Follow me here on GitHub and elsewhere 🌎